-With the stress of the ongoing global pandemic, many individuals have let their dental care fall to the wayside.
-However, new research suggests oral health is more important to your overall wellbeing than ever.
+With the stress of the ongoing global pandemic, many individuals have let their dental care fall by the wayside.
+However, new research suggests oral health is more important to your overall well-being than ever.

 A recent study found that patients with gum disease may be more likely to suffer severe symptoms of COVID-19.
 This is due to the link between inflamed gums and the body’s systemic inflammatory response.

 For this reason, you should ensure you visit your dentist to evaluate your periodontal health regularly.
 Dr. Heather Adams, a dentist in Rogers, AR, describes how treating gum problems as soon as possible can protect your general health.